sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 ### 1.4.1 Basic Approach
-Monitoring the running status of critical processes and resource usage of docker containers are depended on the Monit system tool.
-Since Monit already provided the mechanism to check whether a process is running or not, it will be straightforward to integrate this into monitoring the critical processes in SONiC.
+Monitoring the running status of critical processes and resource usage of docker containers depends on the Monit system tool.
+Since Monit natively provides a mechanism to check whether a process is running or not, it will be straightforward to integrate this into monitoring the critical processes in SONiC.
 However, Monit only provides a method to monitor the resource usage on a per-process level not a per-container level.
 As such, monitoring the resource usage of a docker